-- A state-approved master's degree that includes a minimum of 60 semester units of course work in the content areas specified by law. - A minimum of 3,000 hours of supervised clinical mental health experience related to the practice of professional clinical counseling. - The passing of standardized exam(s) administered by the BBS.
+- A state-approved master's degree that includes a minimum of 60 semester units of course work in the content areas specified by law. - A minimum of 3,000 hours of supervised clinical experience deemed appropriate by the BBS. - The passing of standardized exam(s) administered by the BBS.